What are Non-Analytical Anti-Doping Rule Violations?

-Non-analytical ADRVs can be important because these types of cases and investigations have led to the discovery of large performance-enhancing drug (PED) trafficking operations, as well as the use of new designer drugs or doping methods that are harder to detect through testing.
-These types of cases, which are built on evidence other than a positive drug test, are called “non-analytical” cases because they do not start with laboratory analysis of a sample.
+These cases matter because investigations built on non-analytical evidence have led to the discovery of large performance-enhancing drug (PED) trafficking operations, as well as the use of designer drugs and doping methods that are difficult to detect through testing alone.

 The Role of Investigations

-Outside of our strategic testing plan, USADA’s investigative operations and the help of those inside sport, including whistleblowers, are key to our efforts to detect and deter doping.
-By investigating tips to our anonymous tip line, USADA ensures that the people with the most direct awareness of potential doping activities have a way to share that information with professionals who can gather and act on evidence of doping, PED trafficking, or other violations.
+Beyond our strategic testing program, USADA relies on its investigative operations and the help of those inside sport, including whistleblowers, to detect and deter doping.
+By investigating tips submitted to our Play Clean Tip Center, USADA ensures that those with direct knowledge of potential doping activity can share that information with qualified professionals who can act on it.
+USADA’s investigative work has grown significantly over the years, supported by improvements in the quality of anti-doping intelligence received.

-Per the World Anti-Doping Code, we make every effort to securely and confidentially obtain anti-doping intelligence from all possible sources, such as athletes, coaches, and medical professionals.
-Depending on the nature of the case, investigations may also involve collaboration with law enforcement or other authorities.
+Consistent with the World Anti-Doping Code, USADA makes every effort to securely and confidentially obtain anti-doping intelligence from all available sources, including athletes, coaches, and medical professionals.
+Depending on the nature of a case, investigations may also involve collaboration with law enforcement or other authorities.

 The Power of Anti-Doping Intelligence

-As a result of the information provided by this courageous source, more than two dozen individuals were held accountable for violating the integrity of sport, and there were a number of non-analytical ADRVs involved.
-The BALCO operators, coaches, and an event organizer also received penalties for their complicity in the doping scandal.
+As a result of the information provided by that courageous tipster, more than two dozen individuals were held accountable for violating the integrity of sport, and there were a number of non-analytical ADRVs involved.
+The BALCO operators, coaches, and an event organizer also received penalties for their roles in the doping scandal.

 Play Clean Tip Center